Chilean is first foreign fatality in Venezuela unrest

 CARACAS (Reuters) - A Chilean woman was shot dead while clearing a barricade put up by anti-government protesters, the first foreign fatality during a month of civil unrest in Venezuela, authorities said on Monday.

-The death of Gisela Rubilar, 47, who was studying in the western Venezuelan city of Merida, brought to at least 21 the total number of fatalities in five weeks of demonstrations against President Nicolas Maduro’s government.
+The deaths of Gisela Rubilar, 47, who was studying in the western Venezuelan city of Merida, and of a protester shot in the border state of Tachira, brought to at least 22 the number of fatalities in five weeks of unrest.

-Students and militant opponents of Maduro have been maintaining street barricades in various cities since last month, demanding the president’s resignation and solutions to problems of rampant crime and economic shortages.
+Students and militant opponents of President Nicolas Maduro have been maintaining street barricades in various cities since last month, demanding the president’s resignation and solutions to problems of rampant crime and economic shortages.

-The barricades have become frequent flashpoints for violence between protesters, security forces and government supporters.
+The barriers have become frequent flashpoints for violence between protesters, police and government supporters.

+Maduro said on state television that investigations were advancing and that her killers had been identified.

+“We’re on their trail,” he said.
+“Rest assured, Chile and Latin America, we are going to capture the assassins of this compatriot and they will pay for this horrendous crime.”

-“We’ve asked the Venezuelan government to investigate and give us all the information about the circumstances and cause of this death,” said Chilean President Sebastian Piñera.
+Chilean President Sebastian Pinera said his government had asked Venezuela to provide them with all the information about the circumstances and cause of Rubilar’s death.

-Though street protests helped briefly topple the late socialist leader Hugo Chavez in a botched 2002 coup, there seems little chance the current unrest could lead to a Ukraine-style overthrow of his successor, Maduro.
+Although street protests helped briefly topple Venezuela’s late socialist leader Hugo Chavez in a botched 2002 coup, there seems little chance the current unrest could lead to a Ukraine-style overthrow of his successor, Maduro.

 The military, which played a crucial role in 2002, appears firmly behind Maduro.
-Opposition leaders are also split between militants who back the street action and moderates who believe that tactic risks violence and lacks widespread acceptance among Venezuelans.
+Opposition leaders are also split between militants who back the street action and moderates who believe that tactic risks violence and lacks widespread support.

 The ongoing, daily protests are a mix of peaceful demonstrations and violent exchanges between security forces and hooded protesters hurling rocks and Molotov cocktails.

-Pro- and anti-government medical personnel held rival rallies in Caracas on Monday.
+Pro- and anti-government medical personnel held rival rallies in the capital on Monday.

-Earlier on Monday, the army announced it had raided a parking garage under Caracas’ Altamira Square - a stronghold of opposition protests - and found a store of water, food, medicine, helmets and other equipment destined to keep the demonstrations going.
+Earlier in the day, the army said it raided a parking garage under Caracas’ Altamira Square - a stronghold of opposition protests - and found a store of water, food, medicine, helmets and other equipment destined to keep the demonstrations going.
 Eleven people were arrested, the authorities said.

 An increasingly confident-looking Maduro told supporters that the protesters had been defeated.